danilocgsilva/3dgarden/obj_cube_generator/examples/README.md

 # Examples for `CubesCodeGenerator.py`

+A set of examples on how to use the `CubesCodeGenerator.py` object.

-Follows the explanation for files in this section.
+Follows explanation about files in this folder:

 ### **`basic_cube.py`**